Frequently Asked Questions

 Are There Set Time Slots?

 Our facilitations occur every 15 minutes.
-Visit our Hours & Schedule Page for our most up-to-date hours of operation.
+Visit our Hours & Schedule Page for our up-to-date hours of operation.

-How Difficult is it?
+How Difficult Is It?

+We offer multiple trails varying in difficulty levels ranging from beginner to expert.
 Beginner trails require very little upper body strength and balance, while the more advanced trails are increasingly physically challenging.

 We require climbers to complete a beginner trail before attempting an intermediate trail, an intermediate trail before attempting an advanced trail and complete an advanced trail before attempting expert trails.